Extracting narrative signals from public discourse: a network-based approach: Introduction

 \section{Introduction}

 Complex societal phenomena such as political polarization and misinformation challenge analyses of public discourse based on traditional markers of political orientation.
 Recent scholarship indeed recognizes that these developments might be better understood in terms of how diverging interpretative frameworks shape people's understanding of reality \citep{Friedman2023}.
 This shifting focus towards interpretation and interpretative devices recalls a broader ``narrative turn'' in the social sciences \citep{goodson2011narrative}, which highlights the importance of storytelling and narratives as key sense-making devices that organize and frame political reality.
 Examples of such political narratives include stories about power and where it resides, such as online conspiracy theories that position power with an invisible political elite \citep{birchall2022conspiracy}, or stories that shape collective identities, and that pit an ``us'' against an opposing ``them'' \citep{benkler2018network}.
 As the significance of such narratives for understanding current societal issues becomes increasingly evident, there is a growing demand for methods that support their empirical analysis.
 Specifically, disciplines across the social sciences and humanities are marked by an urgent need for robust, machine-guided methods that enable large-scale, empirical analysis of political narratives circulating in digital media, including archived political speeches, social media posts, transcripts of parliamentary debates, and political manifestos on party websites.
-This work addresses this need by combining transferable approaches from natural language processing and network science into a theoretically-informed method for the extraction of relevant narrative signals from text.
+This work addresses this need by combining transferable approaches from natural language processing and network science into a theoretically-informed method for extracting relevant \textit{narrative signals} from text.
+We define narrative signals as core elements of narratives, such as actants, their goals, their actions, and their relationships within the narrative.
+We will refer to the textual instantiations of these signals as \textit{narrative traces}.

 On a methodological level, the study of narratives is typically associated with the practice of \textit{close reading}, whereby selected texts are carefully examined and analyzed by drawing on the conceptual frameworks and sensitizing concepts from the field of (literary) narratology \citep{herman2007routledge,Bal2009}.
 Recent work in the area of \textit{small stories analysis} has demonstrated that this method of close reading can be fruitfully applied to the analysis of born-digital traces, such as specifically curated collections of messages or posts from social media \citep{georgakopoulou2021small,georgakopoulou2022coopting,page2010reexamining}.
 Likewise, conceptual advances in transmedial narratology have opened up the field of close narratological analysis to digital media and their emerging storytelling modes \citep{thon2016transmedial}.
 Yet, as a result of the on-going digitalization of political communication, the volumes of texts that might be considered relevant for studying the narrative aspects of public discourse, have surpassed the capacity of individual researchers to explore each text in depth, and have rendered manual coding and analysis of documents exceedingly expensive \citep{borgman2017big}.